 The tower house formed the north-eastern corner of the priory.
 It was built on a square plan with the sides of 7 meters long, with a smaller latrine turret, protruding on the north-eastern side.
 The whole was crowned with a battlement mounted on prominent corbels.
-The ground floor and the basement were topped with a stone vault, the first floor received a wooden ceiling.
+The ground floor with a 4.6 x 4.6 meter chamber was topped with a stone vault, the first floor received a wooden ceiling.
 There is no longer a staircase, but it was probably in the southwest corner.